IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 All transport is encrypted.

-Performance is traded for security on the basis that security should never be undermined by performance considerations.
+Performance is traded somewhat for security on the basis that security should never be undermined by performance considerations.

 Any inadvertent exposure of backend services to the outside world can therefore fall back on TLS.
 (Strength in depth)

 Outside world can only access the proxy at mystore.local where port 80 (http) redirects to port 443 (https)